ddandur/Twords/README.md

 It also lets you add your own stop words and query specific words or groups of words for their relative frequencies.

 Code now includes a separate sentiment class for returning the sentiment of the tweets as measured by Stanford CoreNLP code.

+To do: add example comparing sentiment time series with stock price time series.